Romania travel guide

 The supply voltage is 220V, 50Hz, and the electricity plugs supported in Romania are CEE 7/4, CEE 7/16, and CEE 7/17.

 There are three big providers of mobile communication in Romania: Orange, Vodafone, and Telekom.
 The smallest price for a prepaid phone card with 5 euro credit is almost 30 lei (€6 – 6.5) from one of those three providers.
-There are no public telephones in Romania, and the dialing code of the country is +40.
+There are no public telephones in Romania, and the dialling code of the country is +40.

 What payment methods can I use?

-But if you're looking to use your credit card in rural settlements, you might find it a bit difficult, so we suggest keeping some cash around.
+Romania travel guide tip: If you're looking to use your credit card in rural settlements, you might find it a bit difficult, so we suggest keeping some cash around.

 Is Romania expensive for tourists?